 The National Gallery and Historical Museum are other must-sees.
 It‘s right on the side of the palace and it is part of the National Museum of Art of Norway since 2003.
 The gallery showcases pieces of Norwegian artists from sculptor Julius Middelthun, painters Johan Christian Claussen Dahl, Erik Werenskiold, Christian Krohg, and, of course, Edvard Munch.
 You don’t want to miss The Scream, one of the most recognizable paintings in the world.
+Other iconic paintings include Madonna, The Sick Child, and Anxiety.
 But still, I would also recommend everyone, to take a moment and appreciate some impressive artworks – for me, I was drawn by many organic and lively paintings created by Christian Krohg, a Norwegian naturalist painter, who was active at the beginning of the 1900s.

 The gallery has a collection of old master European paintings by painters such as Claude Monet, Auguste Renoir, Carl Sohn, Paul Cézanne, and Pablo Picasso.
 Don’t forget to check out their paintings in the gallery as well.

 As many of you would know by now that I am an art enthusiast and so, of course, I would bring my friends to the Munch Museum on the other side of town.
 The museum is dedicated to the most famous Norwegian artist Edvard Munch.